codingwithjen/eshop/README.md

 - [ ]  Pagination to sale items, new arrivals, etc.
 - [ ]  Verification for new registered users and reset password via email reset only
 - [ ]  I want to eventually put this on Docker instead of having to run it via installing dependencies
+- [ ]  Out of stock when a user fakes checkout